luerhard/chapter_regression_and_artifical/main.md

 Herein lies the probably biggest difference to machine learners' aims.
 While [!ml] needs to *predict*, social scientists tend to *overfit* their models.
 Yet, overfitted models can only rarely be replicated in other samples (i.e., are bad in predicting unseen data), because they fit the data at hand "too good" and are prone to "p-hacking".
-That creates considerable uncertainty about such models merits and casts considerable doubts if those explanations should be even considered as scientific [@wattsCommonSenseSociological2014].
+That creates considerable uncertainty about such models' merits and casts considerable doubts if those explanations should be even considered as scientific [@wattsCommonSenseSociological2014].

 To overcome the obstacle of overfitting, it has become customary to split the data set into multiple parts and only to use part of the data to train the model and the rest of the data to evaluate the predictive performance.
 We call this the _train-test-split_.